goodwi11/Documentation_en/docs/source/generators/wordpress.rst

 ----------------------------

 .. important::
- For best results, use an updated version of the generator: **WordPress V2.0!**
+ For best results use an updated version of the generator: **WordPress V2.0!**

 | 1.
 Select the **WordPress** generator on the generation page and choose a theme from the provided list in the corresponding "Theme" field that best suits your keywords or creative.